roblaing/erlang-webapp-howto/unit7/README.md

 and no error messages.

 I've used <a href="https://ninenines.eu/docs/en/gun/2.0/manual/gun.shutdown/">shutdown(ConnPid) -> ok</a>
-which sends the client a close opcode and waits for a responding close message before closing the stream.
+which sends the server a close opcode and waits for a responding close message before closing the stream.

 <h3>The pong (SWI Prolog) websocket server</h3>